purplish-jacamar-1600

 Appearance: The Purplish Jacamar stands as a modestly sized bird, spanning dimensions of approximately 22 cm.
 An aesthetic marvel, it sports a distinctive visage comprising a purplish crown, verdant upper plumage, and a chest adorned in hues of reddish-brown.
 Its elongated and slender bill stands out as a vital appendage honed for seizing airborne insects in graceful flight maneuvers.

-Habitat: Within Colombia, the Purplish Jacamar finds solace in the embrace of tropical and subtropical forests, often frequenting the sheltered canopies and forest peripheries.
+Habitat: The Purplish Jacamar finds solace in the embrace of tropical and subtropical forests, often frequenting the sheltered canopies and forest peripheries.
 Showing a predilection for locales near water bodies like rivers, streams, or clearings, it pursues its sustenance in the form of aerial insects.

 Behavior: Elegantly perched atop lofty arboreal heights, the Purplish Jacamar engages in keen surveillance, meticulously scanning for airborne prey.
 Noted for its nimble aerial prowess, it displays adeptness in snaring insects mid-flight with precision.
 Socially, these avians tend to exhibit solitary tendencies, occasionally forming pairs during the breeding period.